Baltimore County Department of Social Services

 - Be in good physical and mental health

 - Agree to have a background check, including criminal background

-- Agree not to smoke around the foster child (in your home and car)
+- Agree not to smoke around the foster child, including both in your home and in the car

 You may not qualify for resource parenting if: